Our Guest Blogging Guidelines

 Before detailing the guidelines, I must ask that people not send in their requests for us to add links to existing articles.
 We really don’t have the time for such a typically low-reward exercise.
 If your article is really good, you can offer to write a guest post that links to it – as long as it is something our audience would be interested in reading.
 Otherwise, if you’re not suggesting an alternative article for a broken link, please don’t send these requests to us.

-We currently post 2-3 times a week.
+We currently post twice a week.
 This is relevant to you for a few reasons:

 - By the time we post articles by our regular contributors, there are some months when we will have as few as 5 open slots for guest and irregular contributors